All Products

 aiot_mqtt_pub(mqtt_handle, pub_topic, (uint8_t *)pub_payload, (uint32_t)strlen(pub_payload), 0);

-/* The default callback function that can be called to receive MQTT messages.
-This function is called when the SDK receives an MQTT message from the MQTT broker and no custom callback is available. */
+/* The default MQTT message processing callback.
+This is called when the SDK receives an MQTT message from the server and no corresponding user callback is available to process it. */

 void demo_mqtt_default_recv_handler(void *handle, const aiot_mqtt_recv_t *packet, void *userdata)